robottheory/rt-midgard-test/docs/earnings.md

 * ThorNode uses (3) for calculating impermanent loss protection.
 That means that (3) is under `1`, then a corresponding payout is done.

-So in this document we will chose gain as
+So in this document we will choose gain as

 ```
 GainRatio = (WithdrawAsset * newPrice + WithdrawRune) / (DepositAsset * newPrice + DepositRune)